 Schneider also told me that she could float and swim like a duck (unlike the Chinese bird discussed above).
-Chuck didn’t cackle or scratch like a chicken, he said, and her eggs never hatch, a fact consistent with the idea that she is a sterile hybrid, and that they often explode (as old, addled eggs often do, as gas pressure builds inside the shell).
+Chuck didn’t cackle or scratch like a chicken, he said, and her eggs never hatched (a fact consistent with the idea that she is a sterile hybrid).
+Indeed, they often exploded (as old, addled eggs often do, as gas pressure builds inside the shell).
 Individual eggs produced by this bird show an unusual variation in pigmentation from one egg to another not seen in purebred birds (see image at right).